Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

 ## Section 25: Building a Tree

-- In the case of the tree, we manipulate the tree by modifying the nodes of the tree, un like a linked list.
+- In the case of the tree, we manipulate the tree by modifying the nodes of the tree, unlike a linked list.

 #### Tree